-During the thirteen weeks ended April 2, 2016, our capital expenditures totaled \$36.1 million.
-These expenditures primarily consisted of transportation equipment and investments in support of our value-added service operations.
-Our asset-light business model depends somewhat on the customized solutions we implement for specific customers.
+During the thirty-nine weeks ended October 1, 2016, our capital expenditures totaled \$82.3 million, including \$3.7 million in non-cash additions.
+These expenditures primarily consisted of transportation equipment, strategic real estate and investments in support of our value-added service operations.
+Our assetlight business model depends somewhat on the customized solutions we implement for specific customers.
 As a result, our capital expenditures will depend on specific new contracts and the overall age and condition of our owned transportation equipment.
-Through the end of 2016, exclusive of acquisitions of businesses, we expect our capital expenditures to be in the range of 5% to 6% of operating revenues.
+Through the end of 2016, exclusive of acquisitions of businesses, we expect our capital expenditures to be in the range of \$22 million to \$26 million.
 The anticipated amount is somewhat higher than our historical trends.
-We expect to make these capital expenditures for the acquisition of transportation equipment to support our more dynamic approach to fleet management, to support our new and existing value-added service operations, and for the acquisition of real property and improvements to our existing terminal yard and container facilities.
+We expect to make these capital expenditures for the acquisition of transportation equipment to support our more dynamic approach to fleet management and to support our new and existing value-added service operations.

 We have a cash dividend policy which anticipates a total annual dividend of \$0.28 per share of common stock, payable in quarterly increments of \$0.07 per share of common stock.
-We paid \$0.28 per common share, or \$8.2 million, during the year ended December 31, 2015.
-On April 28, 2016, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on May 9, 2016 and is expected to be paid on May 19, 2016.
+We paid \$0.21 per common share, or \$6.0 million, during the thirty-nine week period ended October 1, 2016.
+On October 27, 2016, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on November 7, 2016 and is expected to be paid on November 17, 2016.
 Declarations of future cash dividends are subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.